Pranavdas-1/Vonnue/RESEARCH_LOG.md

 Charging Type Charging Type should be C type or not and cannot be weighted as Not Important Slightly Important Important Very Important Extremely Important

 (Provided full main.py FastAPI application code to verify alignment with original design)

 there is almost 300 lines of code does it strictly follow the code i gave them

 Promt for remove enthusiast mode and add the Brand reliability modeling but i need good criteria ehich was on the enusiatic section but not in casual page such as Number of Drivers App Support Warranty (Years) Stand Orientation

 ---

 ## What I Did

-- Identified missing criteria:
+- Identified and corrected missing evaluation criteria:
   - Mic
   - Weight
   - Price
-  - Bass scale
+  - Bass (scaled)
   - Battery size (optional)
   - Battery tested loudness (optional)
-  - Frequency range (for audio-focused users)
+  - Frequency range (for advanced audio users)

-- Ensured TOPSIS properly categorizes attributes into:
+- Ensured that TOPSIS properly categorizes attributes into:
-  - Benefit
+  - Benefit criteria
-  - Cost
+  - Cost criteria

-- Decided to allow users to override direction (benefit/cost) during weight assignment.
+- Introduced user-controlled direction override (benefit/cost) during weight assignment for selected attributes.

 - Clarified charging type logic:
-  - Must be USB-C
+  - Must be USB-C (filter)
-  - Prefer USB-C
+  - Prefer USB-C (penalty)
-  - Not weight-based importance scale
+  - Not treated as weight-based importance

-- Reviewed full `main.py` FastAPI file (~300 lines) to check:
+- Reviewed the full `main.py` FastAPI file (~300 lines) to validate:
-  - Mode separation
+  - Mode separation logic
-  - TOPSIS integration
+  - Correct integration of TOPSIS pipeline
   - Penalty multipliers
-  - Charging filtering logic
+  - Charging filtering mechanism
   - Brand reliability and clarity degradation penalties

-- Decided to:
+- Refined system architecture decisions:
-  - Remove Enthusiast mode.
+  - Removed Enthusiast mode to reduce complexity.
-  - Merge strong technical criteria into a single improved model.
+  - Consolidated technical and casual features into a single improved model.
-  - Add brand reliability modeling.
+  - Added structured Brand Reliability modeling.
-  - Retain advanced criteria:
+  - Retained advanced criteria from the enthusiast section:
     - Number of Drivers
     - App Support
     - Warranty (Years)